 For Arsenal, Bolkiah participated in the 2013 Lion City Cup in Singapore.
 He also scored a goal for the Gunners in the youth competition against a select Singapore youth side.

 In 2014, he got into the youth setup at Chelsea.
 But, he wasn’t eligible for a professional contract yet since he didn’t finish school by then.
 So, he remained a part of the junior team there for a couple of years.

-After graduating school, Bolkiah was pondering his longterm future.
-Chelsea were brimming with young talents at that time, and were sending a lot of them on loan.
+After graduating from school, Bolkiah was pondering his longterm future.
+Chelsea was brimming with young talents at that time and was sending a lot of them on loan.